The book tries to reflect on individual’s professional growth in the contemporary era of fickle employment guarantees.

 All plans should be explicit in terms of time.

 Prioritize learning over making money and try learning by doing.

 Try making small reversible bets (eg. trying out FOSS project on side related to any idea you might have)

-- Network: Understand the importance of network, put aside some time and money specifically to meet people, when trying to meet someone say “what you can do for him/her”, occasionally send mails to maintain the contact.
+- Network: Understand the importance of the network, put aside some time and money specifically to meet people, when trying to meet someone says “what you can do for him/her”, occasionally send emails to maintain the contact.

 Have some core allies (who defend you and you defend them) and then have weaker ties surrounding the core

 - Pursue Breakout opportunities: Keep an eye around for breakout opportunities (random but can have a huge impact on career)